15 Interesting Facts About The Bermuda Triangle

 Researchers have found methane gas produced due to the decomposition of sea organisms trapped in the floor of the ocean.
 This could explain some disappearances in the region.
 Per the hypothesis, methane eruptions could produce frothy waters unable to offer adequate buoyancy for ships, thus destabilising them.

-Experiments performed in Australia have shown that when a methane ice pocket ruptures, the gas comes up and erupts on the surface.
-If a vessel is in the area of the blowout, the water under the vessel would suddenly become less dense.
+Experiments performed in Australia have shown that when a methane ice pocket ruptures, the gas rises to the surface and erupts.
+If a vessel is in the area of the blowout, the water under the vessel suddenly becomes less dense.

 This would sink the vessel in no time, and the wreckage would be on the ocean bed in no time, or it would be dispersed by the strong Gulf Stream.